Ryder Cup Pairings - WTOP News

 |Foursomes

-1:35 a.m. — Scottie Scheffler and Sam Burns, United States, vs. Jon Rahm and Tyrrell Hatton, Europe.
+Jon Rahm and Tyrrell Hatton, Europe, def.
+Scottie Scheffler and Sam Burns, United States, 4 and 3.

-1:50 a.m. — Max Homa and Brian Harman, United States, vs. Viktor Hovland and Ludvig Aberg, Europe.
+Viktor Hovland and Ludvig Aberg, Europe, def.
+Max Homa and Brian Harman, United States, 4 and 3.

-2:05 a.m. — Rickie Fowler and Collin Morikawa, United States, vs. Shane Lowry and Sepp Straka, Europe.
+Shane Lowry and Sepp Straka, Europe, def.
+Rickie Fowler and Collin Morikawa, United States, 2 and 1.

-2:20 a.m. — Xander Schauffele and Patrick Cantlay, United States, vs. Rory McIlroy and Tommy Fleetwood, Europe.
+Rory McIlroy and Tommy Fleetwood, Europe, def.
+Xander Schauffele and Patrick Cantlay, United States, 2 and 1.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.